NikinAI/TypedGraph/README.md

 The creation of the graph must be Vertex-typed-constraint.

 For given vertices types: A, B and C
-For given edge types: F and G
+For given edges types: F and G

-The end user should be able to define authorized condition:
+The user should be able to define authorized condition:

-for instance `A` connected to `B` through `F` can be allowed but not `B` to `A`.
+For given instances: `A` connected to `B` through `F` can be allowed, but not `B` to `A`.

-Let's defined a set of rules using the following syntax:
+Let's define a set of rules using the following syntax:

 `VERTEX_FROM >EDGE_TYPE> VERTEX_TO`